Contrasting Augusta Gold (BFGCD) and Its Peers

 |2.31

-As a group, “Metal Mining” companies have a potential upside of 26.65%.
-Given Augusta Gold’s peers higher probable upside, analysts plainly believe Augusta Gold has less favorable growth aspects than its peers.
+As a group, “Metal Mining” companies have a potential upside of 26.71%.
+Given Augusta Gold’s rivals higher possible upside, analysts clearly believe Augusta Gold has less favorable growth aspects than its rivals.

-This table compares Augusta Gold and its peers top-line revenue, earnings per share (EPS) and valuation.

 Summary

-Augusta Gold peers beat Augusta Gold on 5 of the 9 factors compared.
+Augusta Gold rivals beat Augusta Gold on 5 of the 9 factors compared.

 Augusta Gold Company Profile